suffolklibraries/lgc/content/collections/events/gsr-reward-card.md

     content:
       -
         type: text
-        text: 'Attend six events held by Get Suffolk Reading, or one of its partners, for the chance to win prizes for the whole family.
-Find these events on the Let''s Get Creative website by selecting the ''Get Suffolk Reading'' category tag.'
+        text: "Attend six events held by Get Suffolk Reading, or one of its partners, for the chance to win prizes for the whole family.
+Find these events on the Let's Get Creative website by selecting the 'Get Suffolk Reading' category tag."
   -
     type: paragraph
     content: